CrowdShelf/server/README.md

 ## Workflow
 We're using JIRA for issue tracking.
 We try to follow [Chrockford's style guide](http://javascript.crockford.com/code.html) for our code.

+Do you want to contribute?
+Do it like this:

+1. Pick a task to do on JIRA, or just something you want implemented yourself.
+2. On JIRA, assign the task to yourself and move it to "In progress".
+3. Create a new branch from `master` with a name that starts with the JIRA task name, and is followed by a short description.
+For example `cs-32-user-management-api`.
+4. Work, work.
+Commit often.
+Try to follow [good commit practice](http://chris.beams.io/posts/git-commit/).
+You can push your branch to GitHub if you want.
+5. When you're done, push your latest changes and create a pull request.
+Wait for someone other than yourself to give feedback etc. Work out any differences of opinion, and the pull request will be merged and deployed.

+Any questions?
+Feel free to ask!

 ## Installation
 1. Clone the repository with `git@github.com:CrowdShelf/server.git`
 2. `cd` into the folder